greg-raven/Uncommon-Sense/_drafts/all.md

 The First Amendment says nothing about a right not to be offended.
 The risk of finding someone else’s speech offensive is the price each of us pays for our own free speech.
 Free people don’t run to court — or to the principal — when they encounter a message they don’t like.
 They answer it with one of their own.
 Jeff Jacoby

-If you believe it reprehensible to possess the means and will to use lethal force to repel a criminal assault, how can you call upon another to do so for you?
-Jeffrey R. Snyder

 Is your life worth protecting?
 If so, whose responsibility is it to protect it? … How can you rightfully ask another human being to risk his life to protect yours, when you will assume no responsibility yourself?
 Jeffrey R. Snyder

 Southerners did not stop with an open defense of slavery.
 They went on to attack northern society for its ‘wage slavery’ and ‘exploitation of workers,’ using arguments repeated by socialist critics of capitalism.
 The southern writer who developed these arguments most extensively was George Fitzhugh, a Virginia planter and lawyer.
 His two books were provocatively entitled Sociology for the South: Or the Failure of the Free Society and Cannibals All!
 Or Slaves Without Masters.
 In them, Fitzhugh defended slavery as a practical form of socialism that provided contented slaves with paternalistic masters, thereby eliminating harsh conflicts between employers and allegedly free workers.
 ‘A Southern farm is the beau ideal of Communism; it is a joint concern, in which the slave … is far happier, because … he is always sure of support.’ … ‘The best governed countries, and which have prospered the most, have always been distinguished for the number and stringency of their laws,’ he wrote; ‘liberty is an evil which government is intended to correct.’
 Jeffrey Rogers Hummel